News

 Stage 3: LIS System Validation & Testing

-With the lab information system configured, extensive validation and testing commence.
-During this phase, laboratory staff process live cases in parallel with their existing LIS system, ensuring functionality and identifying any operational gaps.
-This hands-on approach allows for real-time adjustments and ensures that all the new LIS system components meet the laboratory’s operational standards before full deployment.
+Once the laboratory information system is fully configured, comprehensive validation and testing begin.
+During this phase, laboratory staff process live cases in parallel with their existing LIS system to verify functionality and identify any operational gaps.
+This hands-on, real-world testing enables real-time adjustments, ensuring all components of the new LIS system meet the laboratory’s performance, quality, and operational standards before full deployment.

 Stage 4: Realization & LIS System Implementation